sebalp1987/ine_fuzzy_rules/README.md

 ## What is FUZZY-RULES?

 FUZZY-RULES are computational verb rules to get some logic from data.
 In this case, we are going to apply to a subset of addresses, to be capable of cross this data with the [Censo Callejero Electoral](http://www.ine.es/ss/Satellite?L=es_ES&c=Page&cid=1254735624326&p=1254735624326&pagename=ProductosYServicios%2FPYSLayout) from Spain.
+Also we added the connection to INE data, with several clusterization models.

 ## Requerimentes